mmkhitaryan/odinscraper/CTI_ANALYSIS.md

 ## General description
 The odinshop is a marketplace for cracked websites/machines.
 They sell very cheap access to the websites and machines which were cracked probably by using bruteforce.
 The most popular types of items are: cpanel, shell, mailer.
+They sell so fast, that when you reload the first page, all items are sold already.

 ## Cpanel
 Cpanel is admin dashboard for hosting websites.
 It allowd website administrators to manage website using web GUI.